Idorobots/fullstack-challenge-1/README.md

 sbt docker:publishLocal
 ```

 Ensure that the Docker daemon is up an running in order to create an image.
-The image will be based on `phusion:basebox` so it'll download a bit of crap on the first run.
+The image will be based on `openjdk:8` so it'll download a bit of crap on the first run.
 To then run the backend execute either command:

 ```
 sbt run